 Monocytic cells are involved in the pathogenesis of immune and inflammatory disorders of the lung.
-A characteristic feature of alveolar macrophages obtained from asbestosis patients is the release of proinflammatory cytokines.
-We have shown previously that asbestos-induced p38 MAP kinase activity and TNF- α gene expression are mediated by H2O2.
-Since kinase activity is tightly regulated by phosphatases, we ask if MKP-1, which is a dual-specificity phosphatase that can be inactivated by H2O2-induced oxidation, played a role in regulating p38 activity in alveolar macrophages compared to blood monocytes.
-We hypothesized that MKP-1, in part, regulates p38 activity in alveolar macrophages compared to blood monocytes.
-We hypothesized that MKP-1, in part, regulates p38 activity in alveolar macrophages due to inadequate H2O2 generation in response to asbestos.
+A characteristic feature of alveolar macrophages obtained from asbestoss patients is the release of proinflammatory cytokines.
+We have shown previously that asbestos-induced p38 MAP kinase activity and TNF- α gene expression are mediated by $\mathrm{H}2\mathrm{O}2$.
+Since kinase activity is tightly regulated by phosphatases, we ask if MKP-1, which is a dual-specificity phosphatase that can be inactivated by $\mathrm{H}2\mathrm{O}2$ -induced oxidation, played a role in regulating p38 activity in alveolar macrophages compared to blood monocytes.
+We hypothesized that MKP-1, in part, regulates p38 activity in alveolar macrophages due to inadequate $\mathrm{H}2\mathrm{O}2$ generation in response to asbestos.
 We found that MKP-1 was constitutively expressed in alveolar macrophages, and its level increased with asbestos stimulation.
 In contrast, blood monocytes had minimal MKP-1 protein expression.
-When protein translation was inhibited with cyclohexamide or MKP-1 was inhibited with triptolide or NaVO0, p38 activity was recovered in alveolar macrophages.
+When protein translation was inhibited with cyclohexamide or MKP-1 was inhibited with triptolide or NaVO_0-938 activity was recovered in alveolar macrophages.
 In addition, when MKP-1 was immunoprecipitated from whole-cell lysates, an activated p38 α remained phosphorylated when exposed to alveolar macrophage lysates, unlike when MKP-1 was present.
-To determine if MKP-1 oxiation was different in these cells, lysates from blood monocytes and alveolar macrophages were subjected to immunoprecipitation for MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
-We found that MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
-We found that MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
-We found that MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
-We found that MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
-We found that MKP-1, tho lood mono
+To determine if MKP-1 oxidation was different in these cells, lysates from blood monocytes and alveolar macrophages were subjected to immunoprecipitation for MKP-1, which was then labeled with the thiol reactive fluorescent dye F5M.
+We found that MKP-1 in blood monocytes as validized at a significantly higher level than in alveolar macrophages.
+Blood monocytes stimulated with asbestos released TNF- α , while alveolar macrophages did not.
+These data suggest that MKP-1, through increased expression and lack of oxidation, regulates p38 MAP kinase activity and TNF- α gene expression in alveolar macrophages stimulated with crocidolite asbestos.